Urban Ecologies

 Outdoor Eco-Art Exhibition

-On April 22, 2021 Art Park 21 opens its second biennial juried exhibition of outdoor eco-centric artworks with the partnership of the Railyard Park Conservancy and Railyard Art Project.
-This features the temporary siting of several works on the railyard grounds for this event.
-Many of these temporary outdoor eco-art installations are the product of inter-disciplinary collaboration.
-The installations have relevance to the environment of New Mexico and are created by artists from the region.
-Funding support for this project has been provided by the New Mexico Humanities Council and the National Endowment for the Humanities.
-This art exhibition is up from April 22, 2021 – September 22, 2021.
+On April 22, 2021, Art Park 21 opened its second biennial juried exhibition of outdoor eco-centric artworks with the partnership of the Railyard Park Conservancy and Railyard Art Project.
+This featured the temporary siting of several works on the Railyard grounds, many of which were the product of inter-disciplinary collaboration.
+The installations had relevance to the environment of New Mexico and were created by artists from the region.
+Funding support for this project was provided by the New Mexico Humanities Council and the National Endowment for the Humanities.
+The exhibition ran through September of 2021.

 FEATURING